mzmine/mzmine_documentation/docs/citations.md

 # Citations
-How to cite different parts of MZmine: Workflows, tools, etc.
+How to cite different parts of mzmine: Workflows, tools, etc.